WMMR: 2020s

 In 2021, midday DJ Pierre Robert celebrated his 40th year on the air at WMMR.
 The Philadelphia City Council passed a resolution to declare November 24 as Pierre Robert Day.

 For many years, WMMR prided itself on having live and local DJs 24/7/365, a rarity in modern radio.
 This run would end in October 2022, when owners Beasley Media made major cuts to the staff of WMMR and other stations, resulting in the elimination of the live overnight block.
 Among those laid off were 18-year WMMR afternoon host Paul Jaxon.

-On October 29, 2025, the station announced the death of longtime DJ Pierre Robert at age 70.
+In May 2025, longtime morning co-host Kathy Romano was dismissed in a cost saving measure.

+On October 29, 2025, midday host Robert was found dead at his home.
+He was 70 years old.
+On December 1, 2025, Matt Cord returned to WMMR as the new midday host.
+Cord had been hosting mornings at sister-station WMGK, with two previous stints on the WMMR staff.

 Awards

 In 2007, WMMR was nominated for the Radio & Records magazine award for "Active Rock Station of the Year" in a top 25 market.
 Other nominees included WIYY in Baltimore, WAAF in Boston, KBPI in Denver, WRIF in Detroit, and KISW in Seattle.

 In 2010, the station was honored by the National Association of Broadcasters with the Marconi Award for "Rock Station of the Year".
 WMMR has also been honored as the Major Market Radio Station of the Year by the rock community RadioContraband in both 2011 and 2012.
 In the late 1980s, WMMR was recognized as one of the best rock stations in America by Rolling Stone Magazine.

 In 2014, WMMR was inducted into the Rock and Roll Hall of Fame in the "Heritage Rock Stations" category.